Carlsen–Niemann controversy: Aftermath

 In 2024, Carlsen and Niemann played three online games against each other during the span of several Titled Tuesday events on Chess.com.
-Carlsen scored 2.5/3 in those games.
+Carlsen scored 2½/3 in those games.
 In the 2024 FIDE World Rapid and Blitz Team Championships, Carlsen's team WR Chess was paired four times in total against the team GMHans.com.
-Carlsen sat out all four matches, thus avoiding an over the board encounter with Niemann on board 1.
+Despite his statement in the settlement, Carlsen sat out all four matches and avoided an over-the-board encounter with Niemann on board 1.

-Carlsen and Niemann next played again in the Speed Chess Championship on September 6, 2024 in Paris.
+Carlsen and Niemann next played again in the Speed Chess Championship on September 6, 2024, in Paris.
 Though the match was held in person, the games were played on a computer over Chess.com.
 The match consisted of three sections with different time controls.
-Carlsen won the 5+1 portion 7-2, while the remaining sections were tied at 4-4 and 6.5-6.5, thus giving Carlsen the win 17.5-12.5.
-Carlsen then proceeded to the final against Alireza Firouzja, which he won with a dominant 23.5-7.5 score.
-Niemann was later beaten 9-21 in the third place match against Nakamura.
+Carlsen won the 5+1 portion 7–2, while the remaining sections were tied at 4–4 and 6½–6½, thus giving Carlsen the win 17½–12½.
+Carlsen then proceeded to the final against Alireza Firouzja, which he won with a dominant 23½–7½ score.
+Niemann was later beaten 9–21 in the third-place match against Nakamura.

-Former World Champion Vladimir Kramnik, who had initially voiced public skepticism about Niemann’s integrity, later entered into direct contact with him.
+Former world champion Vladimir Kramnik, who had initially voiced public skepticism about Niemann's integrity, later entered into direct contact with him.
 Following a private exchange and a meeting in Geneva, Kramnik became Niemann’s coach, mentor, and friend.
 Their collaboration has been confirmed by both players in multiple interviews.

+American independent entertainment company A24 was reported to be planning to make a movie about the controversy, directed by Emma Stone and Nathan Fielder.
+The planned production is based on American author Ben Mezrich's book proposal.

+The Netflix documentary Untold: Chess Mates was released in April 2026, featuring interviews with Carlsen and Niemann about the controversy.
+In the documentary, Carlsen revealed that he felt like he had been "gaslit" by Rensch and Chess.com "into thinking that they had the evidence [of Niemann cheating over-the-board] which they didn't."
+Carlsen's father, Henric, said that Chess.com was "so concerned about the relationship to Magnus, they may have promised a little more than they could deliver."

+Ben Mezrich wrote a book, published in June 2026 by Grand Central Publishing, about the situation.
+Entitled Checkmate: Genius, Lies, Ambition, and the Biggest Scandal in Chess (ISBN 978-1-5387-7305-5), it is the first account of the situation in book form.